kurtosis-tech/kurtosis/docs/docs/reference/cli/cli.md

 Kurtosis supports tab-completion, and we strongly recommend [installing it][adding-tab-completion] for the best experience!
 :::

-### Toggle Telemetry
+### Toggle Analytics
-On installation Kurtosis enables anonymized [telemetry][metrics-philosophy-reference] by default.
+On installation Kurtosis enables anonymized [analytics][metrics-philosophy-reference] by default.
 You can toggle it,

 ```bash
 kurtosis analytics enable